Bjchavda242837/Learning-asynchronous-programming-by-building-a-project/README.md

 Clone the repo:
 git clone https://github.com/Bjchavda242837/Learning-asynchronous-programming-by-building-a-project.git

 Navigate to folder:
 cd Learning-asynchronous-programming-by-building-a-project

 Run each file:
 node callback-version.js
 node promise-version.js
 node async-await-version.js

-🔥 Bonus Challenges

- Add simulated random failures to practice .catch() and try/catch Use Promise.all() to fetch multiple APIs at once Visualize the flow in a browser (HTML/JS console) Turn this into a mini React app for real practice

 🧠 Key Concepts Covered